-Let me also commend the lyrics on this record, which really take center-stage and integrate well into the overall tune.
-Indeed, many a progressive or alternative rock band either tells a story or get themselves going on issues that concern them.
+Let me also commend the lyrics on this record, which really take center stage and integrate well into the overall tune.
+Indeed, many a progressive or alternative rock band either tells a story or gets themselves going on issues that concern them.
 And Monochrome Reflections is no different.
 The band projects some sort of thoughtful thoughtfulness that is quite astonishing on matters important to them.
-This contrasts with a great many of other bands where words are added as an afterthought.
+This contrasts with a great many other bands where words are added as an afterthought.
 Or so it seems, even if they would vehemently deny this of course.

-Usually intros are a friggin’ waste of good disc real estate.
-On this album however the gods of coherence and creativity shall forgive and forget.
+Usually, intros are a friggin’ waste of good disc real estate.
+On this album however, the gods of coherence and creativity shall forgive and forget.
 For the piano and monologue intro actually makes sense and nicely leads into Monochrome Reflections.
-And immediately afterwards Moon Haven up the ante with a much crunchier Veil of Grey.
+And immediately afterward Moon Haven up the ante with a much crunchier Veil of Grey.

 Both of them tracks at the end of the album – by the way – will for sure retain your attention.
 The beautiful, kind of folksy melodies of Horizon and the aforementioned Luna and its airs of crafty soft rock would do well as a standalone too.
 And this last one really put a smile on my face.

-The verdict?
-It is difficult to find fault with Monochrome Reflections.
-Moon Haven created an astute piece of Alternative and Progressive Rock that is quite impressive for a début full length album.
 Beautifully crafted for much of the record and professionally mixed and mastered, the band leads you through a succulent variety of rocky soundscapes.
-I really liked what came rolling down from the land of sun drenched rocks and saguaro cacti.
-Well done, band.
+I really liked what came rolling down from the land of sun-drenched rocks and saguaro cacti.

 Record Rating: 7/10 | Label: Self-Released | Web: Facebook